svard/sl-dashboard/frontend/README.md

-# sl-dashboard
+# SL Dashboard Frontend

-> A SL comuter dashboard
+> A Vue.js frontend for the SL dashboard.

 ## Build Setup